Kenora: Neighbourhoods

 In addition to the former towns of Keewatin and Jaffray Melick, the city includes the neighbourhoods of Norman, Rabbit Lake, Rideout, Pinecrest, Minto, and Lakeside.

 Keewatin forms the westernmost section of the City of Kenora.
 Norman was a small community halfway between the village of Keewatin and Rat Portage.
 The Village of Keewatin was founded in 1877 while the Village of Norman was founded in 1892; both communities amalgamated with Rat Portage in 1905 to form the Township of Kenora.
 Keewatin eventually separated and was founded as a Township in 1908.

 The Jaffray Melick neighbourhood is the north-easternmost section of the City of Kenora.
-The Township of Jaffray was founded in 1894 and the Township of Melick in 1902; the two townships were amalgamated in 1908 as Jaffray and Melick, and renamed as Jaffray Melick in 1911.
-Compared to Keewatin, Norman, and Rat Portage, Jaffray Melick is the most rural community, with few retail stores and one golf course, Beauty Bay, on Black Sturgeon lake.
+The Township of Jaffray was founded in 1894 and the Township of Melick in 1902; the two townships were amalgamated in 1908 as Jaffray and Melick, and renamed Jaffray Melick in 1911.
+Compared to Keewatin, Norman, and Rat Portage, Jaffray Melick is the most rural community, with few retail stores and one golf course, Beauty Bay, on Black Sturgeon Lake.

 Climate

 Kenora has a humid continental climate (Köppen climate classification Dfb) with warm summers and cold, dry winters.
 Its climate is influenced by continental air masses.
 Winters are cold with a January high of -11 C and a low of -21 C. Temperatures below -20 C occur on 45 days.
-The average annual snowfall is 158 cm, which is lower than places to the east as it is influenced by the dry air of continental high pressure zones, resulting in relatively dry winters.
+The average annual snowfall is 158 cm, which is lower than places to the east as it is influenced by the dry air of continental high-pressure zones, resulting in relatively dry winters.
 Summers are warm with a July high of 24 C and a low of 15 C and temperatures above 30 C occur on 5.3 days.
 The average annual precipitation is 662 mm, with most of it being concentrated in the summer months with June being the wettest month and February the driest.

 During the winter Kenora will get precipitation mostly in the form of snow, other forms of winter precipitation include ice, sleet, and freezing rain.
-Snow cover usually lasts from November till March, about 154 days or 42% of the year.
-The city frequently gets thunderstorms during the summer, averaging 24 days a year with thunderstorms.
+Snow cover usually lasts from November to March, about 154 days or 42% of the year.
+The city frequently gets late spring and summer thunderstorms, only on occasion severe, averaging 24 days a year with thunderstorm activity.

 The highest temperature ever recorded in Kenora was 40.6 C on 11 July 1936.
 The coldest temperature ever recorded was -43.9 C on 20 January 1943.